 - Your Business’ Revenue

 What are General Liability and Professional Liability Insurance?

 Usually, insurers offer annual payments for general liability insurance with monthly premium payments.
-Also, there are other options that you can ask your insurance provider like adding Professional Liability Insurance and General Liability Insurance on your policy.
-These two can help protect your business against financial losses in case that you were not able to provide proper care to your client’s beloved pets.
+Also, there are other options that you can ask your insurance provider like adding Professional Liability Insurance and General Liability Insurance to your policy.
+These two can help protect your business against financial losses in case you were not able to provide proper care to your client’s beloved pets.

 General Liability Insurance

 This policy is made for work-related accidents that cause third-party bodily injury, third-party property damage, and non-employee damage.
 Moreover, it covers advertising injury to third parties like competitors.